 Statistics on Commonly Abused Substances

-Alcohol is a legal substance.
-Its wide availability may be one reason alcohol is one of the most commonly abused substances.
-Alcohol addiction often goes untreated because the substance is legal, making it appear less harmful.
+Alcohol is a legal substance that is widely available and socially acceptable, making it one of the most commonly abused substances.
+Alcoholism often goes untreated because the substance is legal and part of everyday life for many people, making it seem less harmful.

 According to the National Institute on Alcohol Abuse and Alcoholism, there were approximately 15.1 million adults with an alcohol use disorder in 2015.
 These adults with alcohol use disorder consisted of 9.8 million males and 5.3 million females.